uviclibraries/html-css/act-3.md

 - Note that the CSS declaration lives within "**curly brackets**" `{` `}`.
 Think of these curly brackets like the open and closed tags in HMTL.
 - The example above shows all the "values" that would apply to any and all `h1` tags in your HTML file.
 - Note the use and placement of the **semicolon(s)**.
 Semicolons signify the end of individual declarations.
-- <mark>**Important**</mark>: always add a semicolon at the end of each declaration.
-Do not (accidentally) add any spaces before the semicolon or your declaration will not work, or be "invalid":
+- <mark>Important</mark>: always add a semicolon at the end of each declaration.
+Do not (accidentally) add any spaces before the semicolon or your declaration will be "invalid" and not work:
   - Invalid: `color:blue ;`
   - Valid: `color:blue;`
 - Note that CSS is written with USA spelling, so it's "color" not "colour".